-**1/2There's some chilling documentary-style scenes here of tuna fishing off the coast of Steinbeckain Northern California, a crew of fishermen going into the heart of tuna schools and pulling them up one after the other, throwing them all into a big trough around the boat, where, thousands stacked one over the other, they flip and flop trying to escape, slicing each other up with their razor fins.
-It's disturbing, disquieting, an ugly reality the men on the boat are blind to.
-Huston and Hawks would both agree I'm sure that when one man fishes for himself or his family, it's the natural order; when a crew 'harvests' this many fishes, for the factory, it's mortifying.
+**1/2There's some disturbing documentary-style scenes here of tuna fishing off the coast of Steinbeckian Northern California: a crew of fishermen in the thick of the schools pull them up, one after the other, and into a big trough running the outer length of the boat, where they flip and flop trying to escape, gasping for air, slicing each other up with their razor fins, thousands of these poor animals, their death throes, six bodies deep, a blur of shaking fins and flapping tails.
+It's an ugly reality the men on the boat are blind to.
+When one man fishes for himself or his family, it's the natural order; when a crew 'harvests' this many fishes at once, it's death-out-of-balance.

 CEILING ZERO (1936)

 ***1/2A chronicle of the early days of the Newark airport airline dispatch/ traffic control room, wherein stray pilots are nursed through heavy fogs by tense radio operators onto the 'beam,' and ex-WWI-ace turned chief-of-the-skies Pat O'Brien deals with overlapping crises while old friends and a snoopy aviation bureau rep (Barton MacLane) try to interfere and/or say hello.
 We come to admire the way O'Brien can refrain from snapping people's heads off when--while engaged in life-or-death radio contact with some fog-bound lost plane--some oblivious person walks into the office with an oblivious joke and a pat on the back.
 But then, enter (tumbling) James Cagney as Dizzy, the clownish daredevil who's been O'Brien's pal since the Signal Corp but is not fitting in with the stifling bureaucracy of the post-war commercial aviation world.
 Maybe you've already guessed the ending?
 Shhh.